-Ms. Lazzaris would be entitled to receive a severance payment equal to one year's base salary plus a pro rata payment of her estimated bonus if she is terminated by the Company without cause, if she terminates her employment for good reason, or if her employment is terminated within one year following a change in control of the Company (other than for cause), as described on page 47.
+Ms. Lazzaris would be entitled to receive a severance payment equal to one year's base salary plus a pro rata payment of her estimated bonus if she is terminated by the Company without cause, if she terminates her employment for good reason, or if her employment is terminated within one year following a change in control of the Company (other than for cause), as described on page 49.

-Mr. Minicozzi would be eligible to receive severance payments equal to one year's base salary if he is terminated by the Company without cause, or he terminates his employment for good reason, as described on page 48.
-Mr. Minicozzi is bound by restrictive covenants in the form of noncompetition and nonsolicitation of employees during his term of his employment and for a period of one year thereafter.
+Mr. Squires would be eligible to receive severance payments equal to one year's base salary plus a severance payment in lieu of bonus equal to a pro rata amount of target bonus if he is terminated by the Company without cause, or he terminates his employment for good reason, or if his employment is terminated within two years following a change in control of the Company as described on page 50.
+Mr. Squires is bound by restrictive covenants in the form of noncompetition and nonsolicitation of employees during his term of his employment and for a period of one year thereafter.
+Mr. Squires is also entitled to receive tax consultation and preparation services for the 2019 and 2020 tax years which includes: tax preparation while on international assignment and tax services for the tax year of repatriation.

-Ms. Wolf would be entitled to receive a severance payment equal to one year's base salary plus a severance payment in lieu of bonus equal to a pro rata amount of her target bonus if she is terminated by the Company without cause, or upon or within two years after a change in control of the Company, or if she terminates her employment for good reason, as described on page 49.
+Ms. Wolf would be entitled to receive a severance payment equal to one year's base salary plus a severance payment in lieu of bonus equal to a pro rata amount of her target bonus if she is terminated by the Company without cause, or upon or within two years after a change in control of the Company, or if she terminates her employment for good reason, as described on page 51.
 Ms. Wolf is bound by restrictive covenants in the form of non-competition and non-solicitation of employees during the term of her employment and for a period of one year thereafter.

 The Company's LTIP provides that SAR and RSU awards would vest upon consummation of a change in control transaction, and our performance share award agreements provide that performance share awards would vest at the target level upon consummation of a change in control transaction.
 The Company's LTIP, which was approved by the stockholders in 2017, includes these provisions to align management's interests with stockholders' interests.
-The payments to the NEOs upon consummation of a change in control transaction for accelerated vesting of equity awards are set forth in the first column of each table on pages 44 to 49.
+The payments to the NEOs upon consummation of a change in control transaction for accelerated vesting of equity awards are set forth in the first column of each table on pages 46 to 51.